 As remote workers become more prevalent and enterprise mobility management becomes more dynamic, adaptive multi-factor authentication (MFA) measures will be required to account for regular changes in device use, location, and login times.
 In this age of increased mobility, static forms of authentication such as username/password credentials can’t keep up.
-In order to maintain authentication-based security in the future, dynamic authentication will need to leverage credentials that cannot be shared or reused.
+To maintain authentication-based security in the future, dynamic authentication will need to leverage credentials that cannot be shared or reused.

 Minimized Dependence on SMS for Multi-Factor Authentication (MFA)

 For quite some time, one-time passwords sent via SMS have been a popular method for multi-factor authentication (MFA).
-Sadly though, short message services were not designed with security, or authentication in mind.
+Sadly though, short message services were not designed with security or authentication in mind.
 Sim cards can be swapped and text messages rerouted to intercept messages sent via cell phones, allowing attackers to bypass this additional layer of security offered by MFA.

 Adaptive Multi-Factor Authentication

-For long, multi-factor authentication has been flaunted as a method of improving the security of passwords.
+For a long, multi-factor authentication has been flaunted as a method of improving the security of passwords.
 Users are required to input additional information over their password, such as OTPs, SMS, or answering a secret question.